-If the Mini Map is enabled in Preview Preferences, you can press 0 to open the Mini Map while viewing your document.
+If the Mini Map is enabled in the, you can press 0 to open the Mini Map while viewing your document.
 It will present your entire document scaled to the height of your screen, and clicking anywhere on the Mini Map will jump to that point in the full-size document.
 Any bookmarks set will be displayed as horizontal lines on the map, with number and header labels (if applicable).

 Holding down the Command (⌘) key while moving the mouse over the Mini Map will enable a magnifier, allowing you to better read the sections you’re jumping to.
 Holding down the Option (⌥) key and moving the mouse over the Mini Map will scroll as if you’re dragging the scrollbar.